Hans-Hermann Hoppe: Early life and education

 Hoppe was born in 1949 in Peine, West Germany.
-His parents had settled there in 1946 after fleeing from East Elbia, which after WW2 came under Soviet occupation.
-He has stated the expropriation of his mother’s family who were East Elbean Junkers has been a lasting trauma, and that he was raised with a Protestant ethic.
+His parents had settled there in 1946 after fleeing from East Elbia, which after World War II came under Soviet occupation.
+He has stated the expropriation of his mother's family who were East Elbean Junkers has been a lasting trauma.

-Hoppe completed his undergraduate studies at Saarland University and received his MA and PhD degrees in Philosophy from Goethe University Frankfurt.
+Hoppe completed his undergraduate studies at Saarland University and received his MA and PhD degrees in philosophy from Goethe University Frankfurt.
 He studied under Jürgen Habermas, a leading German intellectual of the post-WWII era, but came to reject Habermas's ideas and European leftism generally.

 He was a post-doctoral fellow at the University of Michigan, in Ann Arbor, from 1976 to 1978 and earned his habilitation in Foundations of Sociology and Economics from the University of Frankfurt in 1981.

 Career

-From 1981-1985 he taught in West Germany and Italy.
+From 1981 to 1985 he taught in West Germany and Italy.
 In 1986 Hoppe came to the United States through Murray Rothbard on a scholarship from the Center for Libertarian Studies, and Rothbard also established Hoppe at University of Nevada, Las Vegas.
 From 1986 until his retirement in 2008, Hoppe was a professor in the School of Business at University of Nevada, Las Vegas.
 He is a Distinguished Fellow of the Mises Institute, a libertarian think tank that is publisher of much of his work, and was editor of various Mises Institute periodicals.

 Hoppe has said that Rothbard was his "principal teacher, mentor and master".
 Hoppe said he was "working and living side-by-side with him, in constant and immediate personal contact," and said that from 1985 until Rothbard's 1995 death, he considered Rothbard his "dearest fatherly friend".